Our Vision for Learning

 Within The Trust we are proud that our ethnically and culturally diverse community is fully represented by the students and staff at each Academy.
-The Q3 ethos; ‘to seek that which is good, that which is right and that which is true,’ fully embraces the fundamental British Values of democracy; the rule of law; individual liberty; mutual respect and tolerance of those of different faiths and beliefs.
+The Academy ethos; ‘Life to the full in pursuit of what is good, right, and true’ fully embraces the fundamental British Values of democracy; the rule of law; individual liberty; mutual respect and tolerance of those of different faiths and beliefs.

 These values, supported by our strong ethos, are embedded in our day-to-day practice and the relationships between all members of our community.
 Additional activities that further promote British Values include: